elkebir-group/mach2-viz/README.md

 If you have a dataset that you would like to add to our gallery, follow these steps:

-1. Create a [fork](https://github.com/elkebir-group/MACH2/fork) of this repository
+1. Create a [fork](https://github.com/elkebir-group/MACH2/fork) of this repository.
+If you already have a fork, make sure to pull request.
 2. Run [MACH2](https://github.com/elkebir-group/MACH2) and get a JSON
 3. Put your JSON in `src/samples` within your fork
-4. Add an entry to `src/samples/mapping.json`.
+4. Add an entry to `src/samples/mapping.json` like below.
    1. `"name"` and `"dataset"` can be arbitrarily named (but make it appropriate for the dataset).
    2. `"path"` must be the path to the json relative to the `samples/` directory.
+5. Create a pull request and we can approve it.

 ```json
 {